 Applying for the grant, and collecting and distributing the assets:

-We anticipate this will take between seven and 11 hours on the basis of one of our partners undertaking the work at £230.00 plus VAT per hour.
+We anticipate this will take between seven and 11 hours on the basis of one of our partners or a specialist associate undertaking the work at £230.00 plus VAT per hour.
 Total costs are estimated at £1,750.00-£2,500.00 (plus VAT).
-Alternatively, some or all of the work may be undertaken by an associate (£215.00 plus VAT), a solicitor or a legal executive (£200.00 plus VAT) at lower hourly rates.
+Alternatively, some or all of the work may be undertaken by a generalist (£215.00 plus VAT), a solicitor or a legal executive (£200.00 plus VAT) at lower hourly rates.

 Our costs will depend on the individual circumstances of the matter.
 For example, if there is one beneficiary and no property, costs will be at the lower end of the range.
 If there are multiple beneficiaries, a property and multiple bank accounts, costs will be at the higher end.